jtauber/termdoc/README.md

 ## Unreleased Features

-You can iterate over the document-term counts at the leaves of the HDTM with the method `leaf_entries()` (this returns a generator yielding `(document_address, term, count)` tuples).
+You can iterate over the document-term counts at the leaves of the HTDM with the method `leaf_entries()` (this returns a generator yielding `(document_address, term, count)` tuples).
 This is effectively a traditional TDM (the document IDs will still reflect the hierarchy but the aggregate counts aren't present).

 You can optionally pass a `prefix` to `leaf_entries()` in each case only that subtree will be returns (with the prefix removed from the document IDs).